-In fact, stories are “the single most powerful weapon in a leader’s arsenal,” according to Harvard University professor and noted psychologist Dr Howard Gardner.
+In fact, stories are “the single most powerful weapon in a leader’s arsenal”, according to Harvard University professor and noted psychologist Dr Howard Gardner.

-But many business leaders shy away from storytelling because they don’t see the value, or because they don’t know how to do it.
+But many business leaders shy away from storytelling because they don’t know how to do it.
 The good news is that you don’t have to be an author or orator to come up with an effective story.

-Plot twists and character arcs are for novelists; you need a story that will resonate with your audience.
+Plot twists and character arcs are for novelists – you need a story that will resonate with your audience.
 Keep it simple yet relatable.
 Pitching to a client?
 Align your problem with something they’ve experienced themselves.

 For example, metaphors involving texture stimulate activity in the sensory cortex, the part of the brain responsible for actually perceiving texture through touch.

 You can do this with your business storytelling too, by adding splashes of sensory detail to your stories.
-Using vivid language and imagery will invoke the five senses of your audience.
-It paints a mental picture in their minds and making them more receptive to what you have to say.
+Using vivid language and imagery invokes the five senses.
+You can paint a picture in their minds and make them more receptive to what you say.
 For example, when describing a product launch, you might say

 Metaphors and analogies can help make even the most complicated of topics relatable to an audience, by comparing the known to the unknown (or turning dry stuff into more interesting material).

 A fragmented business is like a leaky bucket; it may still work but you have to make a lot more trips to get your water.
 If your business is leaking money then you’ll have to sell more to keep up.
 It’s far easier to plug the leaks than to keep going back to the well.

 Stories appeal to the right-hand side of the brain, bypassing the logical and judgemental left-hand side.
 We make decisions emotionally, then try to back them up rationally.
 A story gives you direct access to that emotional decision-making centre.

 “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

 For example, if you’re telling a story about how you changed the company’s direction after misreading the market, describe the consequences of that mistake.
 Reveal how you felt when you realised things needed to change.
 Then talk of the frustrations of making those changes, and your joy and relief once they were implemented, as well as the positive impact they had on customers and employees.

-One of our clients, John, was the MD of a large utility company when he approached us to help him improve his public speaking.
+One of our clients, John, was the MD of a large utility company.
+He approached us to help him improve his public speaking.
 John had avoided speaking in public, but now he had to deliver a presentation on health and safety to hundreds of staff.

 John knew how to communicate well from his training with us.
 So he binned the HR presentation.
-Instead, he started his piece with a story.
-He said, “I once managed building sites.
-In my first two weeks of a new job, we had a crane collapse on site.
+Instead, he started his piece with a great business story.
+He said:

 “That night, I had to knock on the door of a house and tell a woman that her husband was dead because of an accident on my site.
 I never want any of you to have to go through what I went through that day.
 And that’s why I’m talking about health and safety today.”